CaZual-T/CZT-Mega-Sync/README.md

       - MegaCZT is hard coded to only update folders named mod.czt currently.<br>
       - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
 - Finally, click "Download Folder" to begin downloading the mods.
+# How it works
+- Share or have someone share a folder on mega.
+- Share the link with users you want to sync with.
+- Download and run MegaCZT.
+- Insert the shared folder link into the "mega folder url" entry.
+- Download.
 ## Sidenotes
 + The reason we delete the mod folder is because the tool looks for any exisitng mod.czt folders within the Destination path.<br>
 + If it already exists it clears it for updates etc. If the folder doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll end up with 2 folders holding mods.<br>
 > [!CAUTION]
 >       - Technically you could keep another folder named mods etc for personal mods that arent within the shared folder, but that could lead to conflicts if not managed properly.